-This cake has a wonderful cappuccino flavour.
 I used Percol ‘Pick of the Crop’ organic coffee that was sent for me to try.
-Mixing the coffee with a teaspoon of cocoa powder makes a wonderful Cappuccino flavour.
+Mixing the coffee with a teaspoon of cocoa powder gives a wonderful Cappuccino, chocolate and coffee flavour.
 Leave out the cocoa and add a little more coffee if you want a good flavoured coffee cake.

 For the cake